rwynn/gtm/README.md

 	ctx := gtm.Start(session, &gtm.Options{Filter: filter})

-(Optional) If you have your own filter you can use the gtm utility method ChainOpFilters
+If you have your multiple filters you can use the gtm utility method ChainOpFilters

 	func ChainOpFilters(filters ...OpFilter) OpFilter